s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/blas/syrk_batch.rst

    upper_lower
       Specifies whether data in ``C`` is stored in its upper or lower triangle.
-      For more details, see :ref:`onemkl_datatypes`.
+      For more details, see :ref:`onemath_datatypes`.

    trans
       Specifies op(``A``) the transposition operation applied to the matrix ``A``.
 Conjugation is never performed, even if trans = transpose::conjtrans.
-See :ref:`onemkl_datatypes` for more
+See :ref:`onemath_datatypes` for more
       details.

    n